If you were trying to get to an unknown location, you would use GPS to guide you.

 Through the 16 Drivers, we determine the strength of these feelings to identify areas a brand is excelling in, and areas which need more work.
 Grow these Drivers, and your brand will grow.

-Never has it been more important, through the turbulent times of COVID-19, to understand people’s feelings and needs, and stay reactive to respond to these needs.
-Normally, a brand would put their idea into market and only be able to prove its success months down the line.
+Normally, a brand would put their idea into market and only be able to prove success months down the line.
 At this point, it’s too late to do anything with this knowledge.
 But ProQuo is powered by real-time analysis, meaning you can launch an idea into market and know within minutes whether it’s working.

 Before ProQuo, you were forced to rely on outdated metrics when proving marketing effectiveness.
-Now, you have the option to have a real-time platform that enables you to be reactive, to optimize campaigns and creatives live, and to accurately correlate your brand’s growth with your brand’s actions.
+Now, you have the option of a real-time platform that enables you to be reactive, to optimize campaigns and creatives live, and to accurately correlate your brand growth with your actions.

 To discover why ProQuo AI is the future of brand tracking, click here.